 INCH Introduction to Networks and Computer Hardware

-This is a boot camp-style course that prepares students for the CompTIA Network+ certification exam.
+This boot camp-style course prepares students for the CompTIA Network+ certification exam.
 The course presents essential network technology concepts, including network hardware, cabling and topologies, and the methods to configure them.
 Students learn many of the common protocols used in networking and how network technologies make use of them.
 After gaining a firm understanding of foundational networking information, students learn many security measures available to protect a network.
 Additionally, students learn basic network troubleshooting techniques.

 WT Wireless Technology